dbrgn/hnf-peaks/README.md

 This will process all peaks and query XContest for the number of flights that launched from within 350 m around the peak:

+    export XCONTEST_USER=...
+    export XCONTEST_PASS=...
     ./2-query-xcontest.py <country>

 The data will be written to a file called `data-YYYY-MM-DD.csv`.

+**WARNING:** X-Contest does rate limiting, so unless you are whitelisted by them, you will probably get blocked after a while.
+Furthermore, do not run this command on the evening of a hammer day, choose a time when XContest is not busy.

 ## 3: Postprocess Data